lisp-mirror/clcon/doc/demo-tour.md

 Switching between windows
 -----------
 In the editor, press `Control-.` to switch back to console.
 In the console, press `Control-Shift-e` to switch to editor.
 Press `Control-Tab`, `Control-Shift-Tab` to navigate through editor buffers.
 Press `Control-F12` to see buffer list widget.
+In the widget, buffers are sorted by MRU.

 Compiling file from editor
 ------------
 At the console, open test/error-browser-sample-file.lisp file for editing.